-Cyber security is a hot and incredibly pertinent issue in the medical field today.
+Cyber security is a hot and incredibly pertinent issue in the mental and allied health field today.
 With the common use of electronic health records and multiple points of access to sensitive health information, it’s more and more important that healthcare groups, big or small, stay protected.

 Most attackers get into computers via viruses and exploiting coding vulnerabilities.
 Make sure that the product you are using stays continuously updated.
 It’s an easy write off and a small price to pay for security.

 Ultimately, the most important part of your security is to control access to any information that may fall under HIPAA compliance regulations.

 Set permissions for which users can access sensitive data.
 To keep your electronic health records, or EHRs, safe, it’s important to make sure that the ability and methods of access are extremely controlled.

 2014 has marked several exceptional breaches of security for all groups.
 This leaves members of the healthcare field exposed to double the amount of risk: both personal information, and professional, HIPAA compliance threats.

 Strong passwords have a purpose – it may seem obvious, but no matter what a strong password can slow down hackers from getting into your system.